JillAClark/geoserver/doc/en/user/source/services/wfs/reference.rst

    * - ``DescribeStoredQueries``
      - *(Version 2.0.0 only)*—Returns a metadata document describing the stored queries on a WFS server

-.. note:: In the examples that follow, the fictional URL http://www.example.com/wfs? is used for illustration.
+.. note:: In the some of the examples that follow, the fictional URL http://www.example.com/wfs? is used for illustration.
 Substitute the address of a valid WFS server as required.

+.. _wfs_getcap:

 GetCapabilities
 ---------------